Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 4. Check Firmware information and update information
 5. Manage test device

-### From End User's view point
-In the future, when the prtotyp is released to the market, the end user can view and configure his device under My device by register the end user account on the MCS platform to access his devices.

-The user can manage his devices by:

-1. View Data Channel stautus
-2. Set Trigger and action
-3. Set User privileges
-4. Check Firmware information and upgrade

-# Manage your profile
+In the development stage, to ensure the development flexibility, the test device changes with any modification made to the prototype.
+While after the prototype is released, the developer can no longer make change to the prototype data channel and trigger & action rules.

+## Half way there

+Congratulation!
+You have successfully finished the getting started tutorial.
+Use the tips here and start to create your own prototype!

+You can further continue to beta-release prototype or to configure your user profile setting.

+# Beta-release prototype

+When your prototype is sufficiently tested and you are ready to release it to a samll group of user for trial run, you can beta-release the prototype.

+For more detail about the beta-release the prototype, you can find the tutorial [here](./beta-release).

+# Configure User Profile

-The user can always change the setting of the user profile by clicking on his own name on the upper right panel to edit.
+You can always change the setting of your user profile by clicking on your name on the upper right panel, and click Profile.

-The user can also change your password and the time zone here.
+In the User Profile page, you can:

+* Change the password for your account.
+* Change the timezone by selecting current country.
+Your device data channel time-series chart will be based on your time-zone setting.
+* Set preferred language, and MCS will save the seeting whenever you log in.
+* Turn on/off the mobile push notification for MCS mobile app.
+* Manage your 3rd party oauth authentication.

 ![](../images/Getting_started/img_gettingstarted_12.png)

-Your device data channel time-series chart will be based on your time-zone setting.